JonatanSCS/ReactJS-Demos-with-ES6/README.md

 # ReactJS-Demos-with-ES6
-Demos in ReactJS web page in ECMAScript2015 - ES6
+Demos in ReactJS web page with ECMAScript2015 - ES6